Nutrition During Pregnancy

 Fortified cereal, enriched bread and pasta, peanuts, dark green leafy vegetables, orange juice, beans.
 Also, take a daily prenatal vitamin with 400 micrograms of folic acid.

-Folic acid, also known as folate, is a B vitamin that is important for pregnant women.
+Folic acid, also known as folate, is a B vitamin that is important during pregnancy.
 Folic acid may help prevent major birth defects of the fetus’s brain and spine called neural tube defects (NTDs).

 When you are pregnant you need 600 micrograms of folic acid each day.
 Because it’s hard to get this much folic acid from food alone, you should take a daily prenatal vitamin with at least 400 micrograms starting at least 1 month before pregnancy and during the first 12 weeks of pregnancy.

-Women who have had a child with an NTD should take 4 milligrams (mg) of folic acid each day as a separate supplement at least 3 months before pregnancy and for the first 3 months of pregnancy.
-You and your ob-gyn or other obstetric care provider can discuss whether you need to supplement with more than 400 micrograms daily.
+If you have already had a child with an NTD, you should take 4 milligrams (mg) of folic acid each day as a separate supplement at least 3 months before pregnancy and for the first 3 months of pregnancy.
+You and your ob-gyn can discuss whether you need to supplement with more than 400 micrograms daily.

 Iron is used by your body to make the extra blood that you and your fetus need during pregnancy.
-Women who are not pregnant need 18 mg of iron per day.
-Pregnant women need more, 27 mg per day.
-This increased amount is found in most prenatal vitamins.
+When you are not pregnant, you need 18 mg of iron per day.
+When you are pregnant, you need 27 mg per day.
+You can get this amount in most prenatal vitamins.

 In addition to taking a prenatal vitamin with iron, you should eat iron-rich foods such as beans, lentils, enriched breakfast cereals, beef, turkey, liver, and shrimp.
 You should also eat foods that help your body absorb iron, including oranges, grapefruit, strawberries, broccoli, and peppers.